When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 that would have been honest, transparent, and fair.

 This isn’t about attacking filmmakers.
-It’s about recognising how sound carries authority, and how easily that authority can be misunderstood.
+It’s about recognizing how sound carries authority and how easily that authority can be misunderstood.

 Why This Matters to Me Personally

-I work directly with real historical audio , wax-cylinder fragments, early film soundtracks, voices that genuinely passed through microphones nearly a century ago.
+I work directly with real historical audio, wax-cylinder fragments, early film soundtracks, and voices that genuinely passed through microphones nearly a century ago.

-When I say I use Shackleton’s real voice, I mean:
+When I say I use Shackleton’s real voice, I mean the actual wax-cylinder recording — noisy, damaged, imperfect — but real.

-So when a major documentary presents AI-generated voices in a way that feels indistinguishable from archival recordings, it creates confusion — especially for people who care deeply about history, sound, and truth.
+So when a major documentary presents AI-generated voices in a way that feels indistinguishable from archival recordings, it creates confusion — especially for those who care deeply about history, sound, and truth.

 This Isn’t an Anti-AI Argument